 Potrait & History

 The Engadin Skimarathon is not only the most well-known sporting event in the country, but also a beloved meeting point for the world’s elite.
 The “Engadiner” is the largest cross-country skiing activity in Switzerland and the second largest worldwide.
-Furthermore the Engadin Skimarathon is member of World Loppet.
+Furthermore the Engadin Skimarathon is member of Worldloppet and Visma Ski Classics.
 Since the first holding in 1969, the international resonance and renown of the event have grown strongly.
-In 1977, the number of participants breached the ten thousands for the first time.
-Since then, the number of participants has rounded to 13,000 people per year from roughly 60 different countries.
+In 1976, the number of participants breached the ten thousands for the first time and has rounded since then to 13,000 people per year from over 60 different countries.
 In 2018, at the 50th jubilee holding, the registration had to be stopped at 14,200 participants.